mikeslattery/nvim-defaults.vim/README.md

 Sets options in Vim to the sames as [Neovim's defaults](https://neovim.io/doc/user/vim_diff.html).

+## Status

+I no longer use or maintain this plugin.
+I've found Neovim alternative use-cases sufficient, and am no longer using Vim.
+If you need help or a fix, I'll gladly help, time permitting.
+See alternatives at bottom.

 ## Features

 * Sources `~/.config/nvim/init.vim` and sets `$MYVIMRC` to it.